kjeppesen1/rmagine_gazebo_plugins/README.md

 ### 2. Sensor Registration

 The rmagine sensors are implemented as new gazebo sensors.
 They need to be registered first.
-To do that, you need to add `librmagine_embree_sensors_gzregister.so` or `librmagine_optix_sensors_gzregister.so` to the arguments of the gazebo execution call.
+To do that, you need to add `librmagine_embree_spherical_gzregister.so`, `librmagine_embree_o1dn_gzregister.so`, or `librmagine_optix_sensors_gzregister.so` to the arguments of the gazebo execution call.